salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # flags.template-name.description

-Specify the name of the template you want to display.
 Template names should be unique within an org.
 Use this flag when you know the template's name but not its ID.
 If the name contains spaces, enclose it in quotes.
 Either --template-id or --template-name is required.

 # flags.target-org.summary

 Login username or alias for the target org.

-# flags.target-org.description

-The target org to connect to for displaying the template.
-This org must have Data Cloud and Tableau Next enabled and you must have the AppFrameworkViewApp user permission to view templates.
-The template must exist in this org.
+Not required if the `target-org` configuration variable is already set.

 # flags.api-version.summary

-Override the API version used for API requests.
+Override the API version used for orchestrator API requests.

 # flags.api-version.description

-Override the API version used for orchestrator API requests.
 Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # fetchingTemplate